Strong Ref Cursors With Table Based Record Datatype

 Let’s write an example.
 Here we will create a Strong Ref Cursor with Table Based Record Datatype.

 SET SERVEROUTPUT ON DECLARE /*Create Ref Pointer Type*/ TYPE my_RefCur IS REF CURSOR RETURN employees%ROWTYPE; /*Create Cursor Variable*/ cur_var my_RefCur; rec_var employees%ROWTYPE; BEGIN OPEN cur_var FOR SELECT * FROM employees WHERE employee_id = 100; FETCH cur_var INTO rec_var; CLOSE cur_var; DBMS_OUTPUT.PUT_LINE ('Employee '||rec_var.first_name||' has salary '||rec_var.salary||'.'); END; /

 Creation of a Ref Cursor is a two-step process.

 Create a ref pointer type.

 First we need to create a ref pointer type.
-Using the TYPE statement we create a Ref Cursor Type pointer as we did in the above code.
+Thus, using the TYPE statement we create a Ref Cursor Type pointer just like in the above code.
 In this statement you first write the keyword TYPE followed by the name of your ref cursor.
-After that you have to write a reserved phrase IS REF CURSOR which will tell the compiler that we are creating a type which is REF CURSOR followed by that you have to specify the RETURN clause.
+Thereafter you have to write a reserved phrase IS REF CURSOR.
+It will tell the compiler that we are creating a type which is REF CURSOR.
+Followed by that you have to specify the RETURN clause.